Skyline of Boise

 Garbage / Trash$25Private service

-Total Utilities$474Monthly estimate (including heating)
+Total Utilities$281Monthly estimate (including heating & cooling)

 Data sources: U.S. Energy Information Administration (EIA) 2024, EPA/AWWA water rate surveys, BroadbandNow